 Once you've been accepted, Drexel may grant you credit for courses completed at a college or university that is either regionally accredited or a recognized candidate for accreditation according to the Association of Colleges and Schools/Commission on Higher Education.

 Transfer credit is evaluated by an academic advisor from the department to which you've been accepted.
 To receive transfer credit for courses completed at another university, the courses must be substantially equivalent to courses offered in the corresponding curriculum at Drexel and you must have completed the courses with a grade of C (C=2.0) or better.
 Generally, Drexel will transfer up to 60 semester credits.
 Drexel's academic year operates on a quarterly basis while most schools are organized by semester — this will affect your transfer credits.
 60 semester credits equal approximately 90 quarter credits.

 To view a list of course requirements for your intended major, please visit the Drexel University Online Catalog.

 To maximize transfer credits, you can access program-specific plans of study at www.collegetransfer.net.
 This service allows you to see which courses you've taken are equivalent to Drexel's.
 It's one of the best ways to plan your transition to the Drexel community.

 You may also earn advanced credit by examination.
-Learn how to receive credit by examination.
+Refer to Examinations and Grading Options [PDF] for more information.